WE, at ISA-ISRAEL, have trained in the last 32 years thousands of ELITE Protection operatives and Management personnel from more than 100 countries.

 ISO’s are often in high demand and compensation.

-The Information Security Officer (ISO) is the executive within the organization responsible for developing and implementing the information, Intelligence, data (cyber), knowledge gathering actions & security measures required.
+The Information Security Officer (ISO) is the executive within the organization responsible for developing and implementing the information, Intelligence, data (cyber), knowledge Gathering actions & Protection measures required.

 It includes handling up to date security surveys, permanent threat assessments, set information security policy procedures, design and use technology to protect the enterprise’s communications, systems and assets from both internal and external threats.